MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-migrate-file-server.md

 1. in the same, or a new, administrative PowerShell session run **net start webfarmservice**.

 1. Repeat the previous step for all other controllers.
-1. In the Azure Stack Administration Portal navigate back to the **ControllersNSG** Network Security Group.
+1. In the Azure Stack admin portal, navigate back to the **ControllersNSG** Network Security Group.

 1. Modify the **Inbound_Rdp_3389** rule to deny access.

 ## Update file server credentials

-If the credentials have changed you must update the file share credentials to connect to the new file server (FileShareOwnerCredential and FileShareUserCredential).
+If the credentials have changed, you must update the file share credentials to connect to the new file server (FileShareOwnerCredential and FileShareUserCredential).

 1. In the Azure Stack admin portal, navigate to the **ControllersNSG** Network Security Group.